BurningApparatus/graveller-DLBCSPJWD01/README.md

 As a logged in user:

 - Visit the dashboard (/dashboard)
-- On a reward, click the red "delete button" on the right
+- On a task, click the delete button (button marked with X) on the right

 **Expected Outcome:** The reward is marked as deleted, and removed from the list.
 A notification should appear offering the chance to undo the action.